Dogs brighten our lives and fill them with love and sweet puppy kisses.

 While dogs can be good for the health of even the tiniest humans (for example, having a dog can help diminish respiratory illnesses in children).

 It’s better to play it safe regarding puppy kisses.

 You can let your dog kiss you.
 Just keep your dog’s tongue away from your mouth.

 Licks on cheeks or hands are generally OK, as skin absorption of bacteria is rare.
 To be safe, make sure to wash up afterward!

-Older people, as well as infants, should probably also avoid puppy kisses.
+Older people and infants also should probably avoid puppy kisses.

-To stop licking or break an unwanted kissing habit, show your dog that kisses or licks are not an effective method of communication.
+To stop licking or end an unwanted kissing habit, show your dog that kissing is ineffective.

 If your dog licks you, say no firmly and leave the room.

 Stop if you’re doing something your dog likes, such as petting, and she starts licking.

 Once your dog learns to link your absence with licking or understands you won’t do something she enjoys if she licks, the kisses will stop.